-As States Rush to Reopen, Scientists Fear a Coronavirus Comeback
+As states rush to reopen, scientists fear a coronavirus comeback

 But Sweden is paying a high price, and Frieden rated its success as “still to be determined.”

-As of Sunday, its per capita death rate is 319 per million Swedes, which is higher than the figure in the United States, which is 242 deaths per million.
+As of Sunday, its per capita death rate is 319 per million Swedes, which is higher than the figure in the United States, 242 deaths per million.

 Other Scandinavian countries, with varying degrees of lockdown, have far lower death figures: 91 per million in Denmark, 40 in Norway, 48 in Finland and 29 in Iceland.